 |Water capacity||106 gal.|

 I did like the large inset hull lights down here, which give an open feeling to a space that would otherwise feel quite dark and cut off from the outside world.
 As with everywhere else on this boat, the finishes and upholstery are plush, rich, and luxurious.
 I especially like the way with which the cabinetry smoothly opened, and then closed with a solid-feeling “thud.”
 Forward in the bow is a guest stateroom with center-line double berth, plenty of headroom, lots of stowage cabinetry, and ample of light and ventilation.
 It doesn’t have its own enclosed head and shower, but instead shares the head and shower combo just outside.
 It would have been nice if Beneteau could have figured out a way to engineer an additional door to this head from the guest stateroom, but that's not a deal breaker.
 I had a blast with the Monte Carlo 4.
 And if a fast and capable flybridge motor yacht with lots of luxury baked in is your idea of boating bliss, then the Monte Carlo 4 should definitely be on your short list.
 Other Choices: The Prestige 450 is another luxurious and capable motor yacht in this size range.
 You may also want to look at the Monte Carlo 5, larger brother to the Monte Carlo 4.
-See listings for Monte Carlo 4 motor yachts For more information, visit Monte Carlo.
+See Monte Carlo 4 motor yachts for sale.
+For more information, visit Monte Carlo.